Windfisch/midikraken/hardware/README.md

 ### Errata

 During powerup, the MIDI ports send garbage bits.
-To fix this, you likely need to disconnect the 74HC595s' *output enable* pins from GND using a sharp knife (and some wire to reconnect all GNDs that should stay connected), and connecting them like this instead:
+To fix this, you need to disconnect the 74HC595s' *output enable* pins from GND using a sharp knife (and some wire to reconnect all GNDs that should stay connected), and connecting them like this instead: